No Goalscorer matched betting is a useful strategy. Let’s see how to exploit this risk free matched betting technique.

 This is because most* bookies don’t count own goals when settling first goalscorer bets.

-When looking for No Goalscorer opportunities, teams like Northern Ireland or low scoring Premier League teams feature heavily.
+Where should you look for No Goalscorer betting opportunities?
+Consider teams like Northern Ireland or low scoring Premier League teams.

-A match where No Goalscorer triggered was Wales vs. Northern Ireland at Euro 2016, which was a 6.5/6.4 odds match at several bookies.
+No Goalscorer triggered on Wales versus Northern Ireland at Euro 2016.
+It was a 6.5/6.4 odds match at several bookies.

-No Goalscorer is often available at for a no-loss or minimal loss odds match.
-The 2018 World Cup qualifiers involving Republic of Ireland and Northern Ireland were great examples, even if neither match triggered No Goalscorer.
+No Goalscorer is often available as a no-loss or minimal loss back/lay matched bet.
+Republic of Ireland versus Northern Ireland 2018 World Cup qualifiers were great examples.
+But neither match triggered No Goalscorer.

 *Please check each bookmaker’s terms to ensure they don’t count own goals for settlement of first goalscorer bets.

-At the time of writing, Bwin void first goalscorer bets if the first goal scored is an own goal – making them unsuitable for No Goalscorer matched betting.*
+At the time of writing, Bwin void first goalscorer bets if the first goal scored is an own goal.
+So, Bwin are unsuitable for No Goalscorer matched betting.*